microdotblog/indie-microblogging/Part 2/Introducing Micro.blog.md

 ## Introducing Micro.blog

+_“All we have to decide is what to do with the time that is given us.” — J. R. R. Tolkien_

 Micro.blog is built on this foundation of JSON and RSS feeds, the importance of content ownership through domain names, and a new UI inspired by social networks.

 Because of the technical hurdles of self-hosting your own blog, if we want to encourage more people to blog, it has to be much easier.
 Centralized platforms allow for that ease of use — nothing to install or maintain, with all the right defaults that use open standards.